Teatro Mapuche El Katango

 El Katango presenting the play Pewma in a rural community.

-The name was chosen as a metaphor for how Mapuche moves around as a survival strategy.
-The network sought to make visible the urban presence of the Mapuche and raise awareness about the complex web of relationships that are established in the present and the diverse ways of being and expressing that identity.
-To dismantle an image of Mapucheness that excluded a large percentage of the Mapuche population, they decided to use theatre, communication, and academic research.
+The name was chosen as a metaphor for how Mapuche people move around as a survival strategy.
+The network sought to make visible the urban presence of the Mapuche and raise awareness about the complex web of relationships that are established in the present and the diverse ways of living and expressing that identity.
+In order to dismantle an image of Mapucheness that excluded a large percentage of the Mapuche population, they decided to use theatre, communication, and academic research.

 Portrait photograph of Miriam Álvarez.